 If students get qualifying marks in all the papers, then they will be called for a personal interview where they will be tested and deemed to be fit or not as a civil servant.

+How to start preparing for IAS?
 If you are interested in becoming an IAS officer, then this article is best suited for you!
 You can learn about the IAS promotion chart and an IAS officer’s salary depending on the IAS promotion chart.

-Since income is a key factor whilst deciding a career, this post should help you in clearing any doubts or should help you to understand how the pay system works for IAS officers.
+Since income is a key factor whilst deciding on a career, this post should help you in clearing any doubts or should help you to understand how the pay system works for IAS officers.